markokuvezdic/AlmaTomaMarko/README.md

 Factor Analysis of CEE Banking Sector
 Name of QuantLet : MVAceebanksector

-Description : 'Performs a factor analysis for the car marks data and shows the eigenvalues of r-psi and a plot of the factor loadings for the first two factors.'
+Description : 'Performs a factor analysis for the CEE Banking Sector for economic and banking indicators data and shows the eigenvalues of r-psi and a plot of the factor loadings for the first two factors.'

 Keywords : 'eigenvalues, factor, factor analysis, data visualization, plot, graphical representation'